Code-Institute-Submissions/classic_cars_auctions/README.md

 ## Project Structure and Database.
 -   ### Home App

-    1. Home is used to show a home page.
-The home page.
+    -   ####    Description

-    The Home App does not have any Database model, and its purpose is to display the Home page containing the banner image welcome section and general information about the process that the user should undergo during an auction.
+    1. The Home App does not have any Database model, and its purpose is to display the Home page containing the banner image welcome section and general information about the process that the user should undergo during an auction.

 -   ### Auction App

     -   ####    Description

         1. Auctions App is the app where all the auction logic happens.
-        2. The Auction app allows the user to search for an auction in the database, access the auction, and place a     bid.
+        1. The Auction app allows the user to search for an auction in the database, access the auction, and place a     bid.
-        3. Auction App is responsible for finding the winner's bid, checking if payments were made in time, and finding the payment defaulters.
+        1. Auction App is responsible for finding the winner's bid, checking if payments were made in time, and finding the payment defaulters.

     -   #### Models
         -   ##### Car Model